 “Back in the old days Froydis came down to our lands,” Ida began an old tale.
 “She turned into a beautiful swan and flew over plains and hills as she watched her children play in peace.
 Men and animals lived together in harmony and our ancestors fell to their knees, sang her praise and offered her a meal.
 They roasted nuts and mushrooms from a nearby forest and used their best wheat to bake soft bread.
 Froydis was pleased by their offering and smiled.”

 She looked at her drawings and used the rag to wipe a few runes away.
 Those runes weren’t badly drawn, but she refused to accept them.
 The spell she painted was meant to guard her brother in the coming ritual and now it was her turn to protect him.
 She took a deep breath and started again.

 “But OhnæigR was jealous.
-He had courted Froydis for many centuries and now she smiled at those mortals.
+He had courted Froydis for many centuries but now she smiled at those worthless mortals.
 So he took the form of a black crow and spread his wings.
 He soon found a grumbling boy in the nearby forest.
-The young man had no talent for farming and couldn’t find any mushrooms hence he wasn’t allowed the goddess’ blessing.”
+The young man had no talent for farming and couldn’t find any mushrooms hence he wasn’t allowed to receive the goddess’ blessing.”

 Ketill had never heard this story before so he couldn’t help but be captivated by his sister’s voice.
 The dancing flames threw obscure shadows all over the walls and his imagination turned them into the flying crow and the dark forest.

 “>You don’t have to be upset!<, OhnæigR whispered in the boy’s ear. >I am Froydis’ servant and I know her favorite foods.
 If you help me catch it, we can get her blessing and she’ll reward us plenty.<”

 Here Ida stopped for a moment.
 She had tried to speak with deep and tempting voice, but her sole reward was her brother’s snicker.
 She pinched his arm as hard as she could, circled to his back and continued her painting there.